recvfrom/clamav-faq/mirrors/CvdPrivateMirror.md

 Because of this, the scripts might need to be updated from time to time to cope with the corresponding changes in freshclam.

-Configure a local webserver on one of your machines (say machine1.mylan) and use this script developed by Frederic Vanden Poel to download the cvd and cdiff files into the DocumentRoot.
+Configure a local webserver on one of your machines (say `machine1.mylan`) and use this script developed by Frederic Vanden Poel to download the `cvd` and `cdiff` files into the *DocumentRoot*.

-clamdownloader.pl by Frederic Vanden Poel
+`clamdownloader.pl` by *Frederic Vanden Poel*:

     #!/usr/bin/env perl